BDC Hamburger Icon

 Should you use a POS cash register or a traditional cash register?

-Traditional cash registers are much cheaper than most POS systems, so they will be useful if your small business has a tight budget.
-Moss said traditional cash registers typically are only advantageous if you oversee one small store with one register and have the time to check, monitor and control things like stock levels manually.
+Despite the ubiquity of POS cash register systems, traditional cash registers are still an option for retailers.
+They’re typically inexpensive, so they’re a plus if you’re operating on a tight budget.
+Still, the advantages of POS systems can’t be overstated.
+Moss emphasized that traditional cash registers are a realistic option only if you oversee one small store with one register and have the time to check, monitor and control stock levels manually.
+You must be familiar with all item prices, as well.

-“As is self-evident, this means that a traditional register is very limited and will only be appropriate for a very narrow demographic of store owners and aside from the purchase cost saving of a traditional register, they offer few to no advantages and many disadvantages,” Moss said.
+“As is self-evident, this means that a traditional register is very limited and will only be appropriate for a very narrow demographic of store owners and, aside from the purchase cost saving of a traditional register, they offer few to no advantages and many disadvantages,” Moss explained.

 Did you find this content helpful?